sky-uk/mite/docs/components.rst

    mite collector --collector-dir mite-logs

+.. _recorder-component:

 Recorder
 --------

 The mite recorder is an optional component designed to record data to disk.
-It can be used for storing values created during data creation scenarios (TODO: link), handling messages of the type ``data_created`` to write data and ``purge_data`` to delete old recorded values.
+It can be used for storing values created during :ref:`data creation scenarios <data-creation-scenarios>`, handling messages of the type ``data_created`` to write data and ``purge_data`` to delete old recorded values.
 There is an optional ``--recorder-dir`` argument to specify a folder where files are created.

 .. code-block:: sh